Newlode/jirafeau/README.md

 ## Version 1.0

-The very first version of Jirafeau after the fork of Jiraph.
+The very first version of Jirafeau after the fork of Jyraphe.

 - Security fix
 - Keep uploader's ip